hswolff/react-everyday/README.md

 - [x] Take photo
 - [x] After take photo show preview.
 - [x] Then allow user to retake or accept
+- [ ] Allow a user to pick a photo from their photo library

 Add alignment guide support